 Having a mental illness or disability doesn’t automatically mean a person can’t make their own medical decisions.
-Even people with a legal representative (mandatary, tutor or curator) might be able to make certain medical decisions on their own.
+Even a person under tutorship or for whom a protection mandate has been homologated may be able to make certain medical decisions on their own.
 Also, refusing treatment that could be beneficial doesn’t necessarily mean someone can’t make medical decisions on their own.

 When deciding whether a patient can make medical decisions, the doctor must evaluate whether the patient can understand these things:

 - the nature of his illness